raaidarshad/dbdeclare/docs/guide/databases.md

 ## Example

 Let's start building our example.
-We need a database for each stage, so let's create a function that takes a stage (like `dev` or `prod`) as input and defines a database with it:
+We need a database for each stage, so let's create a function that takes a stage (like `dev` or `prod`) as input and declares a database with it:

 ```Python
 {!./docs_src/guide/databases.py[ln:1-6]!}
 ```

-This imports the `Database` class, defines a function `define_stage` that accepts a string name of a stage, and defines a `Database` with the stage as the name.
+This imports the `Database` class, defines a function `declare_stage` that accepts a string name of a stage, and declares a `Database` with the stage as the name.
 Now let's define a main function that creates all three stages we want to create:

 ```Python hl_lines="8-11"